Writer’s Log 002: Growing as a Book Reviewer

 Strange Traditions and Practices of the Victorians

-We are delighted to welcome you to “Weird Wednesday,” a joint series, partnered with our friends at before the second sleep, that explores the quirky side of our universe.
+I am delighted to welcome you to “Weird Wednesday,” a series that explores the quirky side of our universe.

 We live in an extraordinary quirky world that often times we forget to pause in our busy lives to notice.
 During these times many cannot venture outside-another great reason to pick up a book-so we are bringing our explorations to you.
 Today, I’m exploring a bit about the strange traditions, and practices of the Victorians.